AEPW, development bank collaborate on Indonesia plastics diversion effort

 Photo courtesy of the Asian Infrastructure Investment Bank

-The Beijing-based Asian Infrastructure Investment Bank (AIIB) and the Singapore-based Alliance to End Plastic Waste (AEPW) say they have launched a cofinancing initiative “focused on integrated solid waste management services and solutions” in more than 10 cities and districts in Indonesia.
+The Beijing-based Asian Infrastructure Investment Bank (AIIB) and the Singapore-based Alliance to End Plastic Waste (AEPW) have launched a co-financing initiative focused on solid waste management and recycling services in more than 10 cities and districts in Indonesia.

-“This is a vital step in our shared ambition to forge an impactful partnership during a critical juncture for sustainable development,” says Rajat Misra, an AIIB acting vice president for investment.
-“This partnership will strengthen institutional capacity for solid waste management at both the national and subnational levels,” he adds.
+“This is a vital step in our shared ambition to forge an impactful partnership during a critical juncture for sustainable development,” says Rajat Misra, AIIB acting vice president for investment.
+“This partnership will strengthen institutional capacity for solid waste management at both the national and subnational levels.”

-AEPW’s investment of $21.5 million “complements the blended finance project financing package in Indonesia, accelerating the shift toward a circular economy that tackles the challenges of mismanaged waste, particularly plastic waste,” states AIIB.
+AEPW’s investment of $21.5 million “complements the blended finance project financing package in Indonesia, accelerating the shift toward a circular economy that tackles the challenges of mismanaged waste, particularly plastic waste,” AIIB says.

 The newly announced funding package includes AIIB’s planned financing of $150 million over the course of the next five years.

-The announced cofinancing “may be complemented with further concessional resources [and] is in addition to the $2 million project preparation grant from AEPW, and facilitated by AIIB, for best practices on climate, environmental and social standards for developing circular and end-to-end waste management solutions,” states the development bank.
+The announced co-financing may be complemented with further concessional resources and is in addition to the $2 million project preparation grant from AEPW, and facilitated by AIIB, for best practices on climate, environmental and social standards for developing circular and end-to-end waste management solutions.

-“In a circular economy, products and materials are kept in use for as long as possible through ‘reuse, reduce and recycle’ strategies,” adds AIIB.
+“In a circular economy, products and materials are kept in use for as long as possible through ‘reuse, reduce and recycle’ strategies,” AIIB says.

-The Asian Infrastructure Investment Bank describes itself as a $100 billion development bank with a mission to finance infrastructure in Asia and beyond, including projects that are “green, technology-enabled and promote regional connectivity.”
+The Asian Infrastructure Investment Bank is a $100 billion development bank with a mission to finance infrastructure in Asia and beyond, including projects that are “green, technology-enabled and promote regional connectivity.”

-The Alliance to End Plastic Waste describes itself as a global not-for-profit organization with a mission “to end plastic waste in the environment and to advance a circular economy for plastics.”
+The Alliance to End Plastic Waste is a global not-for-profit organization with a mission to end plastic waste in the environment and to advance a circular economy for plastics.